 What is vegan leather?
-It looks a lot like a brunch menu, actually: pineapples, grapes, apples, and mushrooms are the future of sustainable leather.
+Turns out it looks a lot like a brunch menu: pineapples, grapes, apples, and mushrooms (and even beer!) are the future of sustainable leather.

 What’s wrong with animal leather?

-But the majority comes from cows, typically raised in India and China.
-India’s relationship with cows is complicated, and because of religious restrictions, they can only be slaughtered in a few states.
+But the majority comes from cows, typically raised in India, Brazil, and China.
+India’s relationship with cows is complicated, and because of religious restrictions, the animals can only be slaughtered in a few states.
 This means many of the cows are forced to walk (often called “death marches”) from where they’re raised to the state where they will die.

 A number of animal rights groups including PETA (People for the Ethical Treatment of Animals) have taken a vocal stance against this practice.
 The animals are often mistreated and abused by handlers in order to get them to continue on this long walk to their execution.